etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-3.rst

 become a good programmer, you should understand that you are probably not first researcher in need of a dot product implementation.
 For most linear algebra problems, `Numpy <https://numpy.org>`_ provides very efficient implementations.
-Below the :file:`run1.py` script adds timing results for the *numpy* equivalent of our code.
+Below the :file:`run1.py` script adds timing results for the Numpy_ equivalent of our code.

 .. code-block:: python